Suidakra: History

-Shortly after their performance on Ultima Ratio 3 in November 2007 the band announced that Marcel Schoenen had left the band for the second time, to concentrate on his job.
+Shortly after their performance on Ultima Ratio on 3 in November 2007 the band announced that Marcel Schoenen had left the band for the second time, to concentrate on his job.
 Consequently, a new live guitar player was recruited in the form of Tim Siebrecht, ex-member of the disbanded formation Sleeping Gods.

 The band returned to Gernhart recording studios in November 2008 to record their ninth studio album Crógacht.
 The album featured greater Celtic influences, taking its name from the Gaelic word for bravery.
 It was released on 20 February 2009 in Germany, 23 February in the rest of Europe, and 3 March in the USA.
 Suidakra supported this album with a US and European tour throughout 2009.

 In May 2009, Suidakra announced a Chinese tour, as well as informing fans that tour guitarist and backup vocalist, Sebastian Hintz, was promoted to full member.

 On 6 October 2010, the band announced that, after a short tour and some festival appearances, they would enter the studio to begin recording their tenth studio album, Book of Dowth.
 Early the next year, the band signed with AFM Records, and Book of Dowth was released through that label on 25 March 2011.
 Immediately after release of the album, the band embarked on a European tour.

 In February 2012, Suidakra played in India for the first time, appearing at VIT University in Vellore as well as performing in Bangalore at Summer Storm Festival (supporting Opeth).
 A tour of the United States followed, with Tim Siebrecht standing in for Marcus Riewaldt on bass.
 Siebricht would become the permanent bassist for the band.
 Suidakra returned to India in June to perform at Bangalore Open Air as a fill-in act for Iced Earth.

 The title of the band's eleventh album, Eternal Defiance, was announced in December 2012, with recordings finished by February 2013.
 Eternal Defiance was released on 24 May 2013 by AFM Records.
 In September of that year, Suidakra appeared on the Heidenfest Tour with fellow folk metal bands Equilibrium, Ensiferum, and Turisas.

 Songwriting for Suidakra's twelfth studio album, Realms of Odoric, began in January 2015.
 Realms of Odoric will be a collaboration with Kris Verwimp, who is doing lyrics for the album.
 Verwimp had previously done cover artwork for several of the band's albums.